UW-HARVEST/Hayroll/README-seeder.md

-# The Hayroll Seeder: Precise AST Region Tagging for Macro Reconstruction
+# The Hayroll Seeder: AST Region Tagging for Macro Reconstruction

 ## Role in the Hayroll Pipeline and Design Intent

 Hayroll ultimately needs to reconstruct C macro invocations and reason about which regions of original C code correspond to what Rust constructs.
-Before Rust‐side reconstruction (**Reaper**) can happen, the **Seeder** stage walks a *single compilation unit (CU)* (the result of copying all `#include`s into one file) and inserts lightweight **tags** or **seeds** into the C text.
+Before Rust‐side reconstruction (**Reaper**) can happen, the **Seeder** stage walks a single compilation unit (CU) (the result of copying all `#include`s into one file) and inserts **tags** or **seeds** into the C text.
 These tags:

 - Delimit precise AST regions (expressions, statement spans, declaration clusters) relevant to later Rust macro/function extraction.
-- Carry semantic hints: AST category, whether a region is an lvalue, whether it is eligible to become a Rust function or a Rust macro.
+- Carry semantic hints: AST category, whether a region is an lvalue, whether it can be reconstructed into a Rust function or a Rust macro.
-- Enable the downstream Reaper (Rust side) to unambiguously locate and classify regions without re‑parsing original C with macro context.
+- Enable the downstream Reaper (Rust side) to unambiguously locate and classify regions for macro reconstruction.
 - Do not change observable C program behavior.
-All inserted content is wrapped in syntactic forms that are semantically inert (e.g., string literals in comma/void contexts, statement no‑ops, etc.)
+All inserted content is wrapped in syntactic forms that are semantic-preserving (e.g., string literals that have no side-effects, statement no‑ops, etc.)

 The seeded CU file is then translated into Rust by **C2Rust** before the **Reaper** stage processes it.